 - Complicated fertilizers produced by neutralizing phosphoric acids with ammonia

 - Carboammophos and carboammophosks

 - High concentration of nutrients, no or little impurities such as sodium, chlorine.

-- Lower costs for storage, transportation and application.
-Often these costs are higher than the cost of fertilizer preparation.
-According to calculations, the costs for delivery, storage and application of complex fertilizers are 10% lower compared to simple fertilizers.
+- Fertilizer storage, transportation and application costs are lower.
+Often these costs are higher than fertilizer preparation costs.
+According to calculations, the costs for shipping, storage and application of complicated fertilizers compared to simple fertilizers are 10% lower.

 - Due to the presence of several nutrients in a single granule of solid complex fertilizer allows for a more uniform distribution of nutrients on the soil surface.

 - The absence of impurities allows you to apply in conditions where high concentrations of salts is undesirable, such as arid conditions, or when fertilizing crops that are sensitive to high osmotic pressure of the soil solution (flax, cucumbers).